My plants die after planting

 Right Plant, Right Place:

-Download these guides to putting the right plant in the right place.
+We have written some easy to use guides to getting things right; putting the right plant in the right place.
 Soil conditions and your environment are key factors in determining whether the plant will thrive or shrivel up!

-It may be however a case of right plant wrong place, so check to see what conditions the plant thrives in and if it doesn’t match where you’ve planted it, move the plant elsewhere so that it can thrive.
+It may just be however, a case of right plant wrong place, so check to see what conditions the plant thrives in and if it doesn’t match where you’ve planted it, move the plant elsewhere so that it can thrive.

 If you need more advice, contact us and we will try to help you out.